felipedbene/wp/AmazonQ.md

 - Analytics integration to track post performance
 - Topic suggestion based on trending keywords
 - Comment moderation and response generation

+## Amazon Q Showcase

+Check out the [Hello World: Amazon Q Steps Out of the Shadows](https://blog.debene.dev/hello-world-amazon-q-steps-out-of-the-shadows/) post to see Amazon Q's writing style and personality in action.